 The Medieval Times Buena Park CA show is a spectacular production inspired by an 11th-century feast and tournament.
 Where else in California can you watch jousting, sword fighting and horsemanship.
-At this family-friendly dinner show, be transported to a time of chivalry and skill, where kings ruled the lands and knights were its keepers.

 Before the Show

 Medieval Times encourages guests to arrive 75 minutes prior to show time.
 During this time, experience the extensive gift shop, full-service bar, the museum of torture and observe the master falconer and his birds of prey up close.
 The cast will gladly pose for photos during this time, too.